birneylab/flexlmm/README.md

 > see [docs](https://nf-co.re/usage/configuration#custom-configuration-files).

 > For more details and further functionality, please refer to the [usage documentation](docs/usage.md) and the [parameter documentation](docs/parameters.md).

+> **WARNING**:
+> It is highly recommended to use the docker or singularity profile.
+Some processes do not have a working conda configuration.

 ## Pipeline output